andresoliva/LoRa-E5/README.md

 # LoRa-E5 Library
-This is a LoRa Arduino library created in order to allow the user an easy, clear and safe interaction with the [SeedStudio LoRa module Grove-Wio-E5](https://wiki.seeedstudio.com/Grove_LoRa_E5_New_Version/) based on chip [STM32WLE5JC from STM](file:///C:/Users/marconiadm/Downloads/stm32wle5jc-2.pdf).
+This is a LoRa Arduino library created in order to allow the user an easy, clear and safe interaction with the [SeeedStudio LoRa module Grove-Wio-E5](https://wiki.Seeedstudio.com/Grove_LoRa_E5_New_Version/) based on chip [STM32WLE5JC from STM](file:///C:/Users/marconiadm/Downloads/stm32wle5jc-2.pdf).
 &nbsp;
 This work was done in order to be used as both an educational tool for those who are doing their first steps into LoRa and also prepared for the ones looking for using this module in low-power projects.
 &nbsp;